-“In times when evil casts his stain, all good pirates will rise again.”
+"In times when evil casts his spell, all good pirates shall rise again!"

 Things are not always what they seem.
 Take pirates for example, the name conjures up either a violent criminal gang of outlaw sailors or a band of comical two-dimensional children’s characters.
 In reality, many people fell into piracy to escape abusive lives or as a means to just survive the harsh realities of the time.
 Lawlessness was rife, not just amongst criminal types but right through society.
 From the poor who stole just to eat to corrupt government officials ready to line their own pockets at any cost.

 Jack is outnumbered

 This is not just another pirate show, this is a drama about four people, who through tragic circumstances and abuse, became murderous cutthroats, hellbent on robbery with violence and aggression.
 When given a second chance at life in this fantasy adventure, they turn from hardened criminals to heroes and champions for justice and the disadvantaged.

 AMA Theatre Co. undertake extensive and initiative marketing strategies to raise awareness of the production in local areas and to create a personalised feel to the local community.
 You can read some examples of our marketing strategies by requesting a copy through firstname.lastname@example.org

 To build awareness and interaction with local communities, we run a programme of workshops and immersive lectures on the history of piracy for all ages.
 We run workshops at the theatre or in local schools and community venues.

 Our schools educational pirate workshop, Under the Brave Black Flag, can be obtained on request via email or by calling us on 01462481969.

 There are four pirates who make up the Buccaneers.
 Anne Bonny - played by Annie Albici, Jack Calico - played by Ian Britten-Hull, Mark Read - Played by Pippa Lea and Angus (Jock) McTavish - played by Moneer Elmasseek.